Shia Islam in Saudi Arabia: 2011–2012 Saudi Arabian protests

-In the context of the Arab Springs, the only province with a majority Shia population, the Eastern Province of Saudi Arabia, arose against the Saudi regime in 2011 and 2012.
-The Shia protesters were repressed in blood, and their situation did not improve.
+In the context of the Arab Spring, the only province with a majority Shia population, the Eastern Province of Saudi Arabia, arose against the Saudi regime in 2011 and 2012.
+The Shia protesters were violently repressed, and their situation did not improve.
 These protests were a turning point in the relations between the Saudi Shia minority and the Saudi regime because they led to the radicalisation of both sides.
 The protests took place in a region where competing states use sectarianism to expand their influence.
 Sectarianism is when the support of some people or organisations for a religious or political group is so strong that it can cause troubles to other groups.
 In fact, a proxy war has emerged between Iran and Saudi Arabia in the Gulf region.
 They both aim at having the regional hegemony based on a narrative of their legacy of two civilisations, respectively the Persians and the Arabs.
 However, the violent sectarian confrontation between Shias and Sunnis in Saudi Arabia is recent.
-For long, the predominant politics were of reasonable accommodation between the sects and religions.
+For a long time, the predominant politics were of reasonable accommodation between the sects and religions.
 After the 1979 Iranian Revolution, the Guardianship of the Islamic Jurist conception of Shia Islam rose up in Iran as opposed to the quietist conception of Shia Islam.
 That means that religion had a strong role in the Iranian policies.
 In reaction, the Sunnis tended to stiffen their own interpretation of Islam.
 In Saudi Arabia it was translated by an acute Salafism.

 The sectarian discourses have been used by Saudi Arabia and Iran to acquire the regional hegemony but the practice of sectarianism is more tempered.
 On the Iranian side, defending Shia minorities in practice means abandoning their universalist revolutionary message.
 On the Saudi side, using the radical Sunni rhetoric means strengthening the Sunni radicals.
-Since the Saudi regime is allied with Western countries such as the United-States, it would then be the target of these radical groups.
+Since the Saudi regime is allied with Western countries such as the United States, it would then be the target of these radical groups.
 Even though, the Saudi regime uses the distinction between Sunnis and Shias in an attempt to highlight the religious and cultural difference of Iran compared to the other Gulf countries.
 In fact, the confrontation between Iran and Saudi Arabia is mostly the product of political factors and of regional ambitions.
 Sectarianism is a part of this showdown, not than a cause of it.